ttu/ruuvitag-sensor/README.md

       * [Sync-methods](#usage)
       * [Observable streams](#usage)
     * [Install guide](#BlueZ)
     * __NOTE:__ The BlueZ-adapter implementation uses deprecated BlueZ tools that are no longer supported.
-Even though BlueZ is still the default adapter, it is recommended to use the Bleak-communication adapter with Linux.
+      * Even though BlueZ is still the default adapter, it is recommended to use the Bleak-communication adapter with Linux.
 Bleak will be the default adapter for Linux in the next major release.
+      * Bleson-adapter supports sync-methods, but please be aware that it is not fully supported due to the alpha release status of the Bleson communication module.
+See [Bleson](#Bleson) for more information.
 * Python 3.7+
     * For Python 2.x or <3.7 support, check [installation instructions](#python-2x-and-36-and-below) for an older version